RGAlexander216/Healthcare-Bluebook/README.md

 > Interrupt by the user.
 There is a 11.5 second wait for this process to be done, but
 > that alone may not prevent the the site from requesting the reCAPTCHA.

-> The `search_term` below is Case Sensitive, so if you type "arm mri" you won't receive
+> The `search_term` below is Case and word-order sensitive , so if you type "arm mri" you won't receive
 > any matches.
 This should be a future change in functionality as it requires the user
 > navigate through the same pages to see if they've got it in the right case or order.
 > Essentially, this case & order sensitivity is a problem that minimizes the utility